 What Can I do?

-As Bruxism and TMJD have multiple issues associated with them, treatment approaches often include a range of healthcare professionals who work together to lessen the consequences of jaw issues and reduce symptoms.
-Seeing a dentist is an important first step, they will assess your overall oral health and check to see that the pain and malfunction is not caused by malocclusion or dental decay.
-A common dental option for Bruxism and TMJD is an occlusal splint, this is a mouth guard that protects the teeth from wear, spreads the force from grinding and clenching and helps to relax the jaw muscles and reduce other symptoms.
+As TMJD has multiple issues associated with it, treatment approaches often include a range of healthcare professionals who work together to lessen the consequences of jaw issues and reduce symptoms.
+Visiting the dental office is an important first step.
+They will assess your overall oral health and check to see that the pain and malfunction is not caused by malocclusion or dental decay.
+A common dental option for TMJD is an occlusal splint, a mouth guard that protects the teeth from wear, spreads the force from grinding and clenching, and helps to relax the jaw muscles and reduce other symptoms.